thoth-station/core/docs/TermsAndConditionsForTheScrum.md

 ## Backlog Refinement Session

 The team is refining the set and content of the issues in any ‘new’ or 'backlog' list of any of [Thoth Station Projects](https://github.com/orgs/thoth-station/projects).
-The goal of the backlog refinement session if to prepare all issues to:
+The goal of the backlog refinement session is to prepare all issues to:

 * have a User Story
 * list of high-level Acceptance Criteria/Goals (that is signed off by the team, and unchangeable)